-How to learn anything: Josh Kaufman at TEDxCSU.
+The first 20 hours -- how to learn anything: Josh Kaufman at TEDxCSU.
 What is a PLN - Marc-André Lalande's take.
 RSA Animate - Drive: The surprising truth about what motivates us.
 Learning in the Workplace 2013 Survey Results.
-Here are the latest results of the Learning in the Workplace survey taken by over 5,000 people worldwide*, who rated the importance (value/usefulness) of 10 different ways of learning in the workplace, and ranked by their combined Very Important + Essential scores.
+Here are the results of the 6th Annual Learning in the Workplace survey showing the importance (value/usefulness) of 12 different ways of learning in the workplace – ranked by their combined Very Important + Essential scores.

 The red emboldened figure is where the most responses were received in each category.
 The most valued ways of learning at work are Daily work experiences, Knowledge sharing with teams as well as use of Web resources and Web search.
 These are all self-organised, “non-designed” forms of learning.
 “Designed” learning initiatives like Classroom training, E-Learning, Coaching and internally-produced resources sit at the bottom of the list along with Conferences and other events.